The Difference Between an MRI and an MRA

 Before your test, the doctor will most likely give you instructions, such as not eating or drinking for four to six hours.
 You might not be able to have an MRA done if you have a metallic device, such as an artificial heart valve or pacemaker, are pregnant or weigh more than 300 pounds.

-Once it’s time for your test, you’ll change into a hospital gown and all jewelry or metal objects that could interfere with the magnetic field.
+Once it’s time for your test, you’ll change into medical scrubs (top and pants) or a hospital gown and remove all jewelry or metal objects that could interfere with the magnetic field.
 Let your doctor know if you’re claustrophobic or nervous as they might give you a sedative to help you relax.

 Let your doctor about any health issues, allergies and recent surgeries or if it’s possible you’re pregnant.
 Also let your doctor know if you’re wearing an orthopedic implant of some kind.
 Most pose no risk, but you should inform the technologist, or your doctor may give you a card to present to the technologist that has information about your implant.